 Spine pain can strike at any time of the day or night, making even simple activities like getting dressed or brushing your teeth difficult at best.
-The team of chiropractors and pain management experts at Houston Spine & Rehabilitation Centers, with three convenient locations in Houston, The Woodlands, and Sugar Land, Texas, can pinpoint and treat the source of your spine pain.
+The team of chiropractors and pain management experts at Houston Spine & Rehabilitation Centers, with three convenient locations in Houston and The Woodlands can pinpoint and treat the source of your spine pain.
 Using integrative treatments and years of experience, they can manage your symptoms and help you feel better.
 To request your appointment today, call the office nearest you or click the online scheduling tool for spine pain treatment in The Woodlands and Houston.

 Spine pain, also known as back pain, is one of the main reasons people miss work and/or visit the doctor.
 Your spine contains a complex network of vertebrae, muscles, tendons, and ligaments.
 These structures experience wear-and-tear every day and help you stand, walk, run, and climb stairs.

 Though incredibly tough, your spine isn’t immune from injury or disease.
 Most cases of spine pain resolve on their own with rest and conservative measures of care.
 However, if your pain persists for more than a week, or it prevents you from participating in your usual routine, it’s important to seek medical treatment right away.

 The symptoms of spine pain vary from person to person and depend on the underlying cause.
 Common telltale signs of spine pain include:

 If you’re experiencing spine pain, you might also find it difficult to walk or exercise.

 The team at Houston Spine & Rehabilitation Centers regularly treats spine pain caused by several factors, including:

 If your job requires you to lift boxes or other heavy objects, you might strain a muscle or ligament.
 There are dozens of muscles and ligaments in your spine that are all susceptible to injury.
 In addition to pain and discomfort, strains may result in regular back spasms.